Contact: Jennifer Wright

 According to the National Center for Health Statistics, motor vehicle crashes are the leading cause of death for children 14 years old or younger.
 The National Highway Traffic Safety Administration (NHTSA) estimates that roughly three out of four child safety seats are not used correctly.

-For more details on child safety, visit the Click It or Ticket website.
+For more details on child safety, visit Click It or Ticket.